Divi Tips #148

 Timeline Module (DonDivi Timeline)

-It has always been difficult to make a timeline natively in Divi, simply because this module does not exist.
+It's always been hard to make a timeline natively in Divi, just because this module doesn't exist.
 DonDivi Timeline does the job perfectly, you will find all the options to create a chronology worthy of this name.
-You add each item, choose icons, colors, layout, etc. and hop, the trick is played!
+You add each item, choose icons, colors, layout, etc. And hop, the trick is done!

 DonDivi Timeline